MorpheusAIs/Docs/Guides/MOR/Mainnet/MOR Rewards Claim Guide.md

 Click "**Query**"

-As a result, you will find out how many tokens are in the wallet, reflected in WEI.
+As a result, you will find out how many MOR tokens are in the wallet, reflected in WEI.
 To convert WEI you can use this tool https://eth-converter.com.

 <img src="/Graphics/Docs%20Graphics/English/MOR%20Claim%20Test%20Guide/mor%20balance.png" width=55% height=55%>